If you want to increase your income but don’t have a college degree, you might feel like minimum-wage jobs are your only option.

 Jobs that pay $20 or more an hour are more common these days because of at-home jobs and the gig economy.

 You should play to your strengths when picking a job.
-For example, if you have excellent communication skills, opportunities like freelancing and proofreading make sense.
+For example, opportunities like freelance writing and proofreading make sense if you have excellent communication skills.

 With a higher-paying job, you can make a positive impact on your finances.
 Hopefully, a job that pays $20 an hour can help you tackle your financial goals and begin saving more for the future.